liggiorgio/ogd/Docs/GameDesignDocument.md

 The main menu screen will also feature a red X button to quit the game on the top right side of the screen.

-##### Shop Screen
+##### Shop Screen (Not in the prototype)
 The shop will feature Robin on the bottom left of the screen, filling the whole bottom part with a conversazion balloon containing "Hey!
 Nothing better than some new gear to go into battle again!".
 Above him the screen will show 3 different kinds of card packs, with their pricing and the "buy" button with only the packs prices on it.

 ![The shop interface](pictures/shop_screen.png)

 The top left corner shows a little insertion with the player's money account, with a small "+" button on the side.
 Tapping on the money or the + will open the "buy coins with real money" pop-up.
-The exchange rate is €1 - 100 gold, with bigger bundles to be decided upon.
+The exchange rates are:

+€2,79 - 200 gold
+€4,99 - 500 gold
+€8,99 - 1'000 gold
+€19,99 - 2'400 gold
+€49,99 - 7'000 gold

 ##### Card Selection
 The card selection pop-up appears before queuing for a game or going into a campaign level, allowing the player to select four cards to play in their game.
 It holds a square grid of all the cards the player owns on the top, the square's side being half of the screen's height, and a bottom section of 4 slots to see what cards have been chosen so far.
 This screen can be quit by tapping anywhere outside the card selection pop-up, going thus back to the main menu screen from Duel mode or to the Level Selection in Campaign mode.